 Overview

 Research Student

-Jodi-Ann is a DPhil candidate in International Development and a member of St Hughs College.
-A central theme in her research is how finance affects, (re)configures, and (re) produces structures of power and (in)equity in development.
-Specifically, her DPhil project investigates the rise and fixation of financialised capital as a promised solution to the global climate crisis, how this came to be, and what this means for climate justice.
+Jodi-Ann is a PhD candidate in International Development and a member of St Hughs College.
+A central theme in her research is how finance reproduces structures of power, inequity, and ecological catastrophe in the Global South.
+Grounded in the experience of disaster risk financing in Jamaica, her doctoral project interrogates how finance emerged as such a prominent and promised solution to the climate crisis, and what effects will come of it.

-Jodi-Ann's DPhil project is informed by her involvement in the youth climate justice movement and her professional experience in sustainable finance policy.
-She was a climate policy specialist at the UN Principles of Responsible Investment, advising governments on net zero-aligned financial regulations.
-Now, she is a Global Policy Fellow at the Just Transition Finance Lab at the LSE Grantham Research Institute on Climate Change and Environment.
+Her research is shaped by her involvement in the climate justice movement and her professional experience in sustainable finance and just transition policy.
+She previously worked as a Climate Policy Specialist for the UN Principles for Responsible Investment.
+More recently, she was a Global Policy Fellow at the Grantham Research Institute on Climate Change and Environment (London School of Economics), where she led global policy advocacy and engagement of the Just Transition Finance Lab.

-Jodi-Ann holds an MPhil in Development Studies from the University of Cambridge as a Tom Charlton scholar and a BA in International Studies from Kenyon College with high honours.
+She holds an MPhil in Development Studies from the University of Cambridge where she was a Tom Charlton scholar.
+She received her BA in International Studies with High Honors from Kenyon College where she was also a jazz trombonist.

+Overview